mihastele/aimlapi-chat-ui/README.md

 Enter your message and click "Send" to chat with the AI.
 The application will:
 1. Use your selected model
 2. Connect to the API using your stored credentials
+3. If SearxNG is enabled, perform a web search and include relevant results
+4. If Deep Thinking is enabled, instruct the AI to provide more thorough analysis
-3. Display the AI's response
+5. Display the AI's response
+6. Store the conversation in the database for future reference

+You can start a new conversation at any time by clicking the "New Chat" button.

 ## Technical Details